t-prinz/jboss-webserver-playbooks/README.md

 ### Prerequisites

 1. The target system needs to be running RHEL 7 or RHEL 8.
 2. The target system needs to be registered (to the Red Hat portal or to Satellite) and have access to the JWS repositories.
-The correct repository(ies) will be enabled during installation.
+The correct repositories will be enabled during installation.

 ### Using the playbooks

-The following workflow shows how these playbooks can be used to set up a Satellite server.
+The following workflow shows how these playbooks can be used to install JWS and then deploy the sample application.

     ansible-playbook -i inventory \
                      -l host.my.domain \